asvdvl/factorio-sync-sound-manager/README.md

 - `debug mode` (`debug`): Enables logging of events and actions.
 - (hidden) `fssm-parent_name`: internal name of the parent emitter.

+## Commands
+- `/fssm-reinit`: removes and re-arranges all emitters.

 ## Terms
 - **Emitter**: An entity that plays sound.
 The mod creates or removes these based on the machine's status.
 - **Machine**: An entity under which the emitter is created.
 It can be anything, such as an assembler, lab, miner, etc.

-## Commands
-- `/fssm-reinit`: removes and re-arranges all emitters.

 ## API - data stage
 requiring:
 ```lua
 local fssm = require("__factorio-sync-sound-manager__/prototypes/api")
 ```
-examples:
+Examples:
 ```lua
 -- changing the sound for a particular entity.
 fssm.applyNewSound(data.raw["assembling-machine"]["assembling-machine-1"], "__my-mod__/my-sound.ogg")